-CTE funding is also supplemented with Carl D. Perkins funding, a federal appropriation for vocational and technical education.
-The federal government is highly interested in CTE as a means to prepare the workforce with the academic and technical skills to succeed in a global economy.
-The additional funding, which amounts to about 6 percent of the total, is used to develop new CTE programs and improve existing programs.
+CTE funding is also supplemented with Carl D. Perkins funding, a federal appropriation.
+The federal government is highly interested in CTE to prepare the workforce with the academic and technical skills to succeed in a global economy.
+The additional funding is used to develop new CTE programs and update existing programs for in demand and emerging careers.

-Only approved Career and Technical Education programs can receive state or federal CTE funding.
-State Board rules, along with federal Perkins and No Child Left Behind (NCLB) regulations, require a high level of accountability for secondary CTE programs.
+Only approved Career and Technical Education (CTE) programs can receive state or federal CTE funding.
+State Board rules, along with federal Perkins and Every Student Succeeds Act (ESSA) regulations, require a high level of accountability for CTE programs.

 “The purpose of the Perkins Act is to prepare a workforce with the academic and vocational skills needed to compete successfully in a world market.” -Source: The Carl D. Perkins Vocational and Technical Education Act, Public Law 105-332